Erasure/List Random Coding Error Exponents Are Not Universally Achievable: Introduction

 As was previously mentioned, even for a known channel, only lower bounds for the exponents were obtained by Forney \cite{Forney68}.
 More recently, inspired by a statistical-mechanical point of view on random code ensembles, Somekh-Baruch and Merhav \cite{exact_erasure} have found \emph{exact} expressions for the exponents of the optimal erasure/list decoder, by assessing the moments of certain type class enumerators.
-In this paper, we tackle again the problem of erasure/list channel decoding using similar methods, and derive an \emph{exact} expression for $\xi^*(R,T)$ with respect to the exact erasure/list exponents of a known channels found in \cite{exact_erasure}.
-This exact expression leads to the following conclusions:
+In this paper, we tackle again the problem of erasure/list channel decoding using similar methods, and derive an \emph{exact} expression for $\xi^*(R,T)$ with respect to the \emph{exact} erasure/list exponents of a known channels found in \cite{exact_erasure}.
+Unlike the lower bound of \cite{universal_minimax_erasure}, the exact expression leads to the following conclusions:

 \begin{enumerate} \item In general, $\xi^*(R,T)$ is strictly less than $1$.
-Therefore, the known channel exponents in erasure/list decoding cannot be achieved by any universal decoder.
+Therefore, the known channel exponents in erasure/list decoding cannot be achieved universally.
 In this sense, channel knowledge is crucial for asymptotically optimum erasure/list decoding.
 This is in sharp contrast to the situation in ordinary decoding (without the erasure/list option), where, as said, optimum exponents are universally achievable, e.g., by the MMI decoder. \item In general, $\xi_L(R,T)$ is strictly less than $\xi^*(R,T)$.
 Therefore, the Gallager-style analysis technique in \cite{universal_minimax_erasure} is not always powerful enough to obtain $\xi^*(R,T)$. \end{enumerate}